Skip links and keyboard navigation

 Date of note File note

-02/05/2022 Please note that all contracts for this traineeship must be forwarded to the Racing Queensland for approval.
+02/05/2022 Please note that all contracts for this apprenticeship must be forwarded to the Racing Queensland for approval.

 02/05/2022 The Australian Apprenticeship Support Network (AASNs) must contact Racing Queensland on (07) 3869 9777 prior to arranging any Training Contract.
 All racing industry training contracts must be entered electronically by the AASNs and the Training Contract forwarded to Racing Queensland for approval under delegation.